CREATION OF A COPING, SUPPORTIVE AND CARING ETHOS

 This can be done in the following ways, and to a great extent already exists within our school;

 - Creating a physically and psychologically safe school through the development of areas such as an anti-bullying policy, peer support programmes, suicide awareness programmes, fire drills, and equipment and building checks.
-(Principal and Kim are responsible for fire drills within the school, and one will be held per term.)
+(Principal is responsible for fire drills within the school, and one will be held per term.)

 - Inclusion of SPHE and Learn Together programmes in the curriculum, covering such areas as communication skills, self-esteem, decision making, bereavement, stress management, and coping skills